mdegans/enter_chroot/README.md

 usage: ./enter_chroot.sh rootfs_path
 ```

-If you are on Tegra, for example, run `enter_chroot.sh rootfs` the above command
+If you are on Tegra, for example, run `enter_chroot.sh rootfs`
 from inside the Linux_for_Tegra folder that SDKManager downloads for you.

 ## editing: